KATS temporarily discontinuing two routes due to driver shortage - NewsBreak

 Carter County nearing approval of $1 million project for new heating and air conditioning system for jail

-Breaking: Band director arrested for making false stabbing report at Sullivan Heights Middle
+Band director charged with making false report about stabbing at Sullivan Heights Middle School

-KINGSPORT — Sullivan County band director Eddie Dalton has been arrested and charged with false reporting after authorities said he lied about being stabbed Monday at Sullivan Heights Middle School.
-Harold Dalton, known at the school as Eddie Dalton, was arrested and charged Wednesday, according to the Sullivan County...
+KINGSPORT — Sullivan County band director Eddie Dalton, 53, has been arrested and charged with false reporting after authorities said he lied about being stabbed Monday at Sullivan Heights Middle School.
+The head of the school system said he is suspended and his dismissal as a tenured teacher will...

 Elizabethton Christmas Parade will start down Elk Avenue at 6 p.m.
 Saturday

-Note: Updated: Affidavit says band director's claim about stabbing fabricated